AmirBayat0/PostVibe-Ai/README.md

 If you want help customizing the app or adding new features, feel free to contact me.
 I offer freelance services for UI customization, API integrations, and advanced app development.

 ---

+## ❓ Frequently Asked Questions (FAQs)

+**1. Is this app ready to publish on Google Play and App Store?**
+Yes!
+The app is fully functional and can be published after replacing your AdMob IDs and API keys.

+**2. Do I need coding experience to use this app?**
+No, the code is well-structured and documented, making it easy to customize even for beginners.

+**3. Can I modify the UI to match my brand?**
+Absolutely!
+The UI is modular and easy to customize.

+**4. Is this app optimized for both Android and iOS?**
+Yes, it’s a cross-platform Flutter app designed to work smoothly on both platforms.

+**5. Does the app include ads?**
+Yes, Google Mobile Ads (AdMob) is integrated and ready to use.

+**6. Can I remove the ads if I want?**
+Yes, you can remove or replace the ads by modifying the relevant code sections.

+**7. How does the AI caption generation work?**
+It uses an AI API to generate captions based on user input and settings.

+**8. Do I need an OpenAI API key?**
+If you want to use the AI caption generation feature with OpenAI, yes.
+Otherwise, you can modify or disable it.

+**9. Is the app’s data stored locally?**
+Yes, caption history is saved locally using Hive, and user settings are saved via Shared Preferences.

+**10. Can I add new features to the app?**
+Yes, the code is modular and well-documented to support easy expansion.

+**11. What Flutter version is required?**
+The app is built for Flutter 3.x and Dart 3.x.

+**12. Can I get updates or support after purchase?**
+Yes!
+You can contact me for support or customization services.

+**13. Is there a demo or preview of the app?**
+Yes, check out preview videos on my Instagram linked in the README.

+**14. Can I resell this app after purchase?**
+No, resale or redistribution of the source code is not allowed under the license.

+**15. Is this app GDPR compliant?**
+The app stores data locally and does not share user data, but you may need to customize it further to comply with GDPR depending on your use case.

+**16. Does the app support dark mode?**
+Yes, it includes dark mode support.

+**17. Can I integrate other AI services instead of OpenAI?**
+Yes, the code is flexible enough to swap out the API service if needed.

+**18. What licenses are included?**
+This project is licensed under the MIT License.

+**19. How do I replace the AdMob IDs?**
+You just need to replace the AdMob app ID and ad unit IDs in the configuration files (AndroidManifest.xml and Info.plist).

+**20. Is the app responsive on different screen sizes?**
+Yes, the app is designed to work well on most smartphones and tablets, but it is portrait mode only.

+---

 ## 🤝 Support & Licensing